nikhil-advait/demo-node-app/README.md

 - "$npm run build:jsdocs" to generate jsdocs in jsdocs directory".
 Have put jsdoc comments only for few functions to demonstrate.
 - Validation of apis is done with "joi".
 - "$npm run build:apidocs" to generate api documentation.
 Made use of https://apidocjs.com/.
 New apidocs directory will be created.
-- Please check this directory to see how to call apis. "postman-export" directory has exported apis which can be imported in postman and tested.
+- "postman-export" directory has exported apis which can be imported in Postman and tested.
 Apis are listed below in short:
 ```
 1.